SAML-Toolkits/ruby-saml/UPGRADING.md

 "compression" is used to make redirect URLs which contain SAML messages be shorter.
 For POST messages, compression may be achieved by enabling `Content-Encoding: gzip` on your webserver.

+### Deprecation of IdP certificate fingerprint settings

+The `settings.idp_cert_fingerprint` and `settings.idp_cert_fingerprint_algorithm` are deprecated
+and will be removed in RubySaml 2.1.0.
+Please use `settings.idp_cert` or `settings.idp_cert_multi` instead.
+The reasons for this deprecation are that (1) fingerprint cannot be used with HTTP-Redirect binding, and (2) fingerprint is theoretically susceptible to collision attacks.

 ### Other settings deprecations

 The following parameters in `RubySaml::Settings` are deprecated and will be removed in RubySaml 2.1.0: